 Oracle E-Business Suite interfaces resided in Oracle Integration Repository can be service enabled through service provider.
 The service enablement is the key feature within the Oracle E-Business Suite Integrated SOA Gateway.

-Once services are deployed, Web service clients send request messages and invoke Oracle E-Business Suite services.
-All SOAP requests and responses are monitored and audited through Service Monitor.
+Once services are deployed, web service clients send request messages and then invoke Oracle E-Business Suite services.
+All SOAP and REST requests and responses are monitored and audited through Service Monitor.

 To better understand Oracle E-Business Suite Integrated SOA Gateway, the next sections explain essential components and how each component is used.